singularityhub/sregistry/docs/_docs/client.md

 ### Install

-You need to build new lovally image, withe new argument ENABLE_REMOTEBUILD set to true:
+You need to build new locally image, with new argument ENABLE_REMOTEBUILD set to true:

 ```
 docker build --build-arg ENABLE_REMOTEBUILD=true -t quay.io/quay.io/vanessa/sregistry .